anslan/BGE_biomonitoring_wf/docs/6bioinfo_COI.rst

   --- `Download the CO1Classifier v5.1.0 database here (click) <https://github.com/terrimporter/CO1Classifier/releases/download/SINTAX-COI-v5.1.0-ref/SINTAX_COIv5.1.0_ref.zip>`_ ---

+  If you have your own set of reference sequences, then use those; or merge those with the other databases (such as the above one) to extend the ref. database.

 Check `standard genetic codes here <https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi>`_ for ``genetic_code`` setting below.